 Overdue babies can be slightly larger than other babies as they’ve had longer to grow and their skull bones have had longer to fuse together.
 Both these things mean you have a slightly higher chance of having an assisted delivery with forceps or ventouse.

 For safety reasons, your doctor or midwife will soon discuss inducing labour with you if your baby isn’t born in the next few days.
 Most doctors won’t allow mothers to wait more than two weeks past their due date to give birth, as it puts both mother and baby at risk of complications, such as a prolonged or stalled labour, injury during vaginal delivery or stillbirth.

 It’s also a stressful time for your baby.
 Research suggests that your baby will actually send hormones to the placenta to trigger labour to begin.
-During childbirth, your baby will produce more stress hormones than at any other time of her life, but don’t worry: these hormones will help her survival instincts kick in as she gets used to the big wide world outside your womb.
-Once she’s born, she’ll also take the most important breath of her life, which will inflate the tiny air sacs in her lungs so that they can expand to help her breathe for a lifetime.
+During childbirth, your baby will produce more stress hormones than at any other time in their life, but don’t worry: these hormones will help their survival instincts kick in as they get used to the big wide world outside your womb.
+Once they are born, they will also take the most important breath of her life, which will inflate the tiny air sacs in their lungs so that they can expand to help them breathe for a lifetime.

 What is my body doing at 41 weeks?

 Once you reach 41 weeks, your midwife will do checks at the hospital, which may include an ultrasound scan to make sure your baby is still growing properly.
 Your baby will also be monitored every few days to check that their heartbeat and movements are normal.

 Your midwife may offer to do a membrane sweep as it can increase the chance of labour starting within 48 hours.
 This is when she sweeps a finger around your cervix to separate the membranes of the amniotic sac that your baby is in from your cervix.
 This releases hormones (prostaglandins) which could trigger labour within 48 hours.